 Can I disable only the VPN app but keep the browser protected?

 Yes, but not exactly.
 If you’re using a browser extension VPN, disabling that extension stops VPN traffic in the browser, but non-browser traffic may still go through the system VPN if it’s active.
-Ultrasurf security privacy & unblock vpn edge
+Edge vpn fast secure vpn 2026

 Is there a difference between turning off VPN and uninstalling it?